deargle-classes/security-analytics-assignments/_labs/lab-cloud-deploy-model.md

   model as its classifier, and can do `.predict()` (it can't do `.predict_proba()`)
 * it expects to be given a pandas df with one column called `domain`
-* each domain is expected to already have the protocol stripped.
+* each url is expected to already have the protocol stripped.
   * For example, `example.com`, not `http://example.com`
-* each domain can also include the path and any query
+* each url can also include the path and any query
   * For example, `example.com/subpath/yeet` is valid.
+* each _domain_ portion of the url must end with a `/`, even if the url does not include a path
+  * For example, `example.com/`, not `example.com`

 ## README.md